trevor-moon/matlab-style-guide/style_guide.md

 end
 ```

-The help section should inside the function, class, or module definition block.
+The help section should be placed inside the function, class, or module definition block.
 The help section should follow the same indentation rules.

 There should be one blank line between the help section and the code.
-The only exception is for small functions or scripts, e.g, less than 5 lines *or so*.
+The only exception is for small functions or scripts, e.g, less than 5 lines or so, to help distinguish a help section and commented code.

 ```text
 function y = boo(x)